Break a leg: Other suggested but implausible theories

 The performer bowing: The term "break a leg" may refer to a performer bowing or curtsying to the audience in the metaphorical sense of bending one's leg to do so.

 The performer breaking the leg line: The edge of a stage just beyond the vantage point of the audience forms a line, imaginary or actually marked, that can be referred to as the "leg line", named after a type of concealing stage curtain: a leg.
 For an unpaid stand-by performer to cross or "break" this line would mean that the performer was getting an opportunity to go onstage and be paid; therefore, "break a leg" might have shifted from a specific hope for this outcome to a general hope for any performer's good fortune.
 Even less plausible, the saying could originally express the hope that an enthusiastic audience repeatedly calls for further bows or encores.
 This might cause a performer to repeatedly "break" the leg line, or, alternatively, it might even cause the leg curtains themselves to break from overuse.

 Allusion to David Garrick: During a performance of Shakespeare's Richard III, the famed 18th-century British actor David Garrick became so entranced in the performance that he was supposedly unaware of a literal fracture in his leg.

 Audience chair legs: Various folk-theories propose that Elizabethan or even Ancient Greek theatrical audiences either stomped their literal legs or banged chair legs to express applause.

 Allusion to John Wilkes Booth: One popular etymology derives the phrase from the 1865 assassination of Abraham Lincoln, during which John Wilkes Booth, the actor-turned-assassin, claimed in his diary that he broke his leg leaping to the stage of Ford's Theatre after murdering the president.
 The fact that actors did not start wishing each other to "break a leg" until as early as the 1920s (more than 50 years later) makes this an unlikely source.

-Furthermore, Booth often exaggerated and falsified his diary entries to make them more dramatic.
+Booth often exaggerated and falsified his diary entries to make them more dramatic, though there are several witnesses from the crowded Ford's Theatre that evening that confirm he broke his leg, as well as historical reference that Dr. Samuel Mudd, who was later arrested for helping Booth which confirm that Booth actually broke his leg.
+However, it is very unlikely this event was the source of the good luck wish, "break a leg".